Sunday, 17 January 2010

 By June 2012 O'Driscoll had gone to join Nottingham Forest, with Richie Barker taking his place.
 This move didn't pay off as Barker was on his way by November.
 Former Aston Villa boss John Gregory was the choice to take the club forward.

-Crawley Town FC will play in Football League One in season 2014-15.
+Crawley Town FC will play in EFL League Two in the 2023-24 season.

 My visits